HarshOza36/ifscApi/README.md

 IFSC API was build to get details of ```BANK``` and the ```ADDRESS OF THE BANK``` from the IFSC CODE quickly.

-This library was build specially for Arihant Capital Pvt.
-Ltd.
+This library was build specially for Arihant Capital Markets Ltd.

 # Installation:
 ```pip install git+https://github.com/HarshOza36/ifsc_api.git```